-1. Where the Transactions exceed certain threshold limits as mentioned below ("Threshold Limits"), the consent of the shareholders by way of an ordinary resolution would also need to be obtained, in addition to approval from the Audit Committee and the Board
+Where the Transactions exceed certain threshold limits as mentioned below ("Threshold Limits"), the consent of the shareholders by way of an ordinary resolution would also need to be obtained, in addition to approval from the Audit Committee and the Board

-TRANSACTIONS THRESHOLD LIMITS (i) Sale, purchase or supply of any goods or material, directly or through appointment of agent. ≥ 10 % of the turnover of the Company (ii) Selling or otherwise disposing of or buying property of any kind, directly or through appointment of Agent ≥ 10 % of the net worth of the Company (iii) Leasing of property any kind > 10 % of the turnover of the Company (i∨) Availing or rendering of any services, directly or through appointment of agent > 10 % of the turnover of the Company - aggregate value of all transactions undertaken during the financion idered for the purpose of the limits specified for categories mention 3 7 (v) Where the contract is for appointment to any office or place of profit in the Company, its subsidiary company or associate company Where monthly remuneration > INR 2,50,000/- (vi) Where the contract is for remuneration for underwriting the subscription of any securities or derivatives thereof, of the company Where remuneration > 1 % of the net worth.

-- The requirement for obtaining shareholders' approval will not apply to transactions entered into between the Company and its wholly owned subsidiary whose accounts are consolidated with that of the Company and placed before the shareholders at the general meeting for approval. - 3.
-As a general exception, for transactions which are entered into by the Company with its related parties in its 'ordinary course of business' and on an 'arm's length basis', no approval of the Board or the shareholders would be required; however, the requirement of approval from the Audit Committee would continue to prevail. - An arm's length transaction is defined under the Act to mean a transaction between two related parties that is conducted as if they were unrelated, so that there is no conflict of interest. - o In the absence of a concrete definition for the phrase 'ordinary course of business' under the Act, the following non-exhaustive factors may be considered to assess whether a transaction falls under the ordinary course of business of the Company:
+100 C TRANSACTIONS THRESHOLD LIMITS (i) Sale, purchase or supply of any goods or material, directly through appointment of agent. or \geq 10 % of the turnover of the Company (ii) Selling or otherwise disposing of or buying property of an kind, directly or through appointment of Agent y \geq 10 % of the net worth of the Company (iii) Leasing of property any kind > 10 % of the turnover of the Company (i∨) Availing or rendering of any services, directly or through appointment of agent > 10 % of the turnover of the Company aggregate value of all transactions undertaken during the fir idered for the purpose of the limits specified for categories m nancial year within an individual category would be (v) Where the contract is for appointment to any office or plac of profit in the Company, its subsidiary company or associa company e Where monthly remuneration > INR 2,50,000/- (∨i) Where the contract is for remuneration for underwriting the subscription of any securities or derivatives thereof, of the company e Where remuneration > 1 % of the net worth.
+The requirement for obtaining shareholders' approval will not apply to transactions entered into between the Company and its wholly owned subsidiary whose accounts are consolidated with that of the Company and placed before the shareholders at the general meeting for approval.
+As a general exception, for transactions which are entered into by the Company with its related parties in its 'ordinary course of business' and on an 'arm's length basis', no approval of the Board or the shareholders would be required; however, the requirement of approval from the Audit Committee would continue to prevail. • Whether the activity is covered in the object clause of the Memorandum of Association; Whether the activity is in furtherance of th business of the Company; Whether the activity is normal or otherwis routine for the particular business undertake by the Company; • Whether the activity is repetitive/frequent; Whether the income, if any, earned from such activity/transaction is treated as busines income in the Company's books of accounts 0 / An arm's length transaction is defined under the Whether the transactions are common in the particular industry the Company operates in F Act to mean a transaction between two related parties that is conducted as if they were unrelated, so that there is no conflict of interest.
+Whether there is any historical practice to conduct such activities; o l n the absence of a concrete definition for the phrase 'ordinary course of business' under the The financial scale of the activity with regar- to the operations of the Company's business Act, the following non-exhaustive factors may • Revenue generated by the activity; and be considered to assess whether a transaction Resources committed to the activity. alls under the ordinary course of business of the Company: These are not exhaustive criteria and the Company w